DeclanMolony/Data301_Final_Project/README.md

 ![](https://github.com/DeclanMolony/Data301_Final_Project/blob/main/Images/image14.PNG?raw=true)

-From the output above we can see that R^2 is very similar to that of the inflow model, but the main difference between the two is that all the P-values for all coefficients for this model are below .05, meaning they have statistical significance in this model.
+From the output above we can see that R-squared is very similar to that of the inflow model, but the main difference between the two is that all the P-values for all coefficients for this model are below .05, meaning they have statistical significance in this model.

 Interpretation of coefficients: